PKU-IMRE/VERI-Wild/README.md

 [10] Abhijit Suprem and Calton Pu: Looking GLAMORous: Vehicle Re-Id in Heterogeneous Cameras Networks with Global and Local Attention.
 In arXiv preprint arXiv:2002.02256

 [11] Khorramshahi Pirazh, Peri Neehar, Chen Jun-cheng, Chellappa Rama: The Devil is in the Details: Self-Supervised Attention for Vehicle Re-Identification.
 In ECCV 2020

+[12] Meng, Dechao, et al. "Parsing-based view-aware embedding network for vehicle re-identification."
+Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
+2020.